-The bill permits a person who has been issued a Minority Business Enterprise ("MBE") certificate by the Equal Employment Opportunity Coordinator ("Coordinator"), a Womenowned Business Enterprise ("WBE") certificate by the Director of Administrative Services, or a Veteran-friendly Business Enterprise ("VBE") certificate by the Director of Administrative Services or the Director of Transportation to present the certificate as evidence of eligibility to participate in comparable local programs and special initiatives.
+The bill permits a person who has been issued a Minority Business Enterprise ("MBE") or a Women-owned Business Enterprise ("WBE") certificate by the Director of Development or a Veteran-friendly Business Enterprise ("VBE") certificate by the Director of Development or the Director of Transportation to present the certificate as evidence of eligibility to participate in comparable local programs and special initiatives.

 The bill does not preclude subdivisions from having additional requirements that must be met by persons seeking consideration for comparable local programs and initiatives.
 For example, some subdivisions in Ohio require applicants to provide proof of residence in the subdivision or that they perform a commercially useful function.1 These additional requirements could remain in place under the bill.
 The bill also does not require political subdivisions to certify state-certified MBEs, WBEs, or VBEs under any comparable program.
 Rather, the bill requires political subdivisions with comparable programs to accept a state certification as evidence of certain business characteristics.
 The subdivision must defer to facts as determined by the state in connection with the state certification, but only those facts.
-An MBE, WBE, or VBE applicant to a comparable program in a political subdivision may still have to demonstrate that the applicant meets some other criteria not included on the state certification.2
+An